-Additionally, the bill outlines specific requirements for the continuum of supports, including three phases of supportive living arrangements and services aimed at enhancing practical living skills, social-emotional skills, and career development.
-It also mandates the development of a per diem rate structure for these services, which will consider individual needs and ensure federal reimbursement maximization.
-Furthermore, the bill establishes a Continuous Quality Improvement (CQI) process to evaluate the effectiveness of the services, with annual reporting to the Legislative Oversight Committee on Health and Human Resources starting December 1, 2027.
+Additionally, the bill outlines the establishment of a per diem rate structure for independent living and transitional youth services, which will consider the varying needs of youth and include provisions for cost-of-living adjustments.
+The Department is also tasked with implementing a Continuous Quality Improvement (CQI) process to evaluate the effectiveness of these services, with annual reporting to the Legislative Oversight Committee on Health and Human Resources starting December 1, 2027.
+This comprehensive approach aims to enhance the support system for youth aging out of foster care, ensuring they have the necessary resources to thrive independently.

 Statutes affected: